ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 contains is written as the class is defined).

 A block (`{ ... }` or `do ... end`) almost introduces a new scope ;-)
-Locals created within a block are not accessible outside the block.
-However, if a local within the block has the same name as an existing local variable in the caller's scope, then no new local is created, and you can subsequently access that variable outside the block.
+Local variables created within a block are not accessible outside the block.
+However, if a local variable within the block has the same name as an existing local variable in the caller's scope, then no new local variable is created, and you can subsequently access that variable outside the block.

 ~~~
 a = 0